yoyosource/tec1.0/README.md

 ```

 #### Returning something from a Function
-You can also return something with the return Statement.
+You can also return something with the return statement.
 If you want to return something you need to specify in the declaration of the function what type you want to return.
 ```
 // Function Declaration with return type of *int func intReturn(*int i) -> *int {